Our guide to loneliness

 What is loneliness?

 We all feel lonely at times – it’s a natural human emotion.
 We're biologically wired for social contact, and loneliness is our signal that we need more.
+The definition: Loneliness is a perceived mismatch between the quality or quantity of social connections that a person has and what they would like to have [1].
+Everyone's experiences of loneliness are different.
+It's subjective and personal to each of us.

 Is loneliness the same as being alone?

-You don’t have to be on your own to feel lonely - you might feel lonely in a relationship or while spending time with friends or family, on social media, in a city or in at university.
+You don’t have to be on your own to feel lonely - you might feel lonely in a relationship or while spending time with friends or family, on social media, in a city or at university.
 You can feel lonely if you feel like you are not being acknowledged or understood by those around you.

 You can feel lonely when the relationships in your life are lacking in emotional depth, if you’ve grown apart from someone or if communication has broken down.
 You might feel lonely when you're by yourself.
 Other people might choose to be alone and live happily without much social contact.
+Loneliness can also be characterised by its intensity or how strongly it is felt, which can change from moment to moment and over different durations of time.

 Are there different types of loneliness?